rlrightleft/learn-SQL-MySQL/sqlzoo/9_SELF_JOIN.md

 ---

 ## Problem 2
-Find the ID for the stop 'Craiglockhart'.
+Find the id value for the stop 'Craiglockhart'.

 **My Solution:**